White Rose Maths: An In-Depth Teacher Review

 White Rose Maths structures learning from ages 3-18 across Early Years Foundation Stage, Key Stages 1-4, and Post-16.
 Each year group follows carefully sequenced small steps that build upon previous learning.
 The programme ensures mathematical concepts progress logically through concrete, pictorial, and abstract representations.

-White Rose Maths organizes content into small sequential steps across Early Years (ages 3-5), Primary (ages 5-11), and Secondary (ages 11-18) levels.
+White Rose Maths organises content into small sequential steps across Early Years (ages 3-5), Primary (ages 5-11), and Secondary (ages 11-18) levels.
 Each year group follows a coherent progression with topics revisited and built upon throughout the academic year.
 The curriculum aligns with national standards while providing flexibility for teachers to adapt pacing to their students' needs.

 The White Rose Curriculum is ingeniously structured to cater to a wide spectrum of learners, ranging from Early Years (ages 3-5), Years 1-11, Post 16, and Mixed Age.
 This comprehensive approach is divided into three distinct terms: Autumn, Spring, and Summer, each reflecting a progression in complexity and depth.